lineality/ai_2024_in_review/README.md

 As a microcosm of 2024: The Manning Press book "Natural Language Processing in Action" (from March 2019, by Hobson Lane, Cole Howard, and Hannes Max Hapke) is one of my favorite books of all time (and I recommend everyone read it).. https://www.manning.com/books/natural-language-processing-in-action

 In a classic cosmic giggle of fate, the second edition (of NLP in Action) was about to be released in 2023 when the OpenAI foundation model breakthrough happened... and then the release date of the 2nd edition of NLP in Action was very fortunately pushed back (most likely because they wanted to reassess how much had changed, rather than just go ahead and publish no longer current book; e.g. material from 2024 was included in the book originally scheduled to be published in 2023, so not feasible to have been a delay in going to print with the 2023 version).
 Through 2023 and then 2024 the release date kept being pushed back.
 It is now 2025 and maybe it will be released in the first half of 2025.

+(Update: I pre-ordered the 2nd edition on March 20th, 2023 (when it was expected to be published within a few months), I received the book in February or March of 2025.
+Aside: The first edition (a classic) came out in 2019 and the excellent Audible came out in the same year (2019), but as of March 2026 there is no audio for the 2nd edition.)

 I think a conservative reading of this story is that the AI world changed a lot in 2023, and changed more than people thought it had changed.
 Not only was 2024 spent trying to make an actionable account of what happened (in AI/ML development) in 2023, but this re-orientation process was sufficiently ineffective as to both characterize 2024 and 2025 as periods of confusion and to call into question the ability of humanity to notice and react to events and changes (with Fransoi Chollet's (Deep Learning in Python 2nd edition) inflated account of supposed super-powers of psychological competence that people award to themselves with much self congratulation).
 We can try to imagine the conversations between the author and the publisher between 2023 and 2025 as the scheduled publication of what had been a ready to be published book kept being pushed back week after week, then month after month, then year after year.